Teero888/frametee/README.md

 FrameTee requires CMake, a suitable C/C++ compiler, Vulkan development libraries and `glslangValidator`.

-Windows and Linux are currently supported.
+Windows and Linux are currently supported. (not msvc since it's garbage. use mingw)

 ## Contributing